20 Years Ago: Trace Adkins Makes His Grand Ole Opry Debut

-Happy anniversary to Trace Adkins.
-It was on this date 19 years ago (Nov.
-23, 1996) that the singer made his Grand Ole Opry debut, performing “Every Light in the House,” from his freshman Dreamin’ Out Loud album.
+Happy Grand Ole Opry anniversary to Trace Adkins!
+It was on this date 20 years ago (Nov.
+23, 1996) that the singer made his Opry debut, performing “Every Light in the House,” from his freshman album, Dreamin’ Out Loud.

-The 52-year-old, who became a member of the Opry in 2003, says that he feels a reverence for the venue.
+Adkins, who became an official member of the Opry in 2003, says that he feels a reverence for the famed radio show’s winter venue, the Ryman Auditorium.

 “It’s a special place,” he tells The Boot.
 “That’s the thing I like: There’s a spirit in the Ryman, it’s almost palpable.
 I enjoy going there.
 A little dab will do you in the Ryman though; then I like to go back to the big house.”